 1. Lighting at the bathroom mirror is critical

+Should you place bathroom lights over the mirror?
 “This is where you see yourself for the first time every morning.
 I want the bathroom lighting to be as complementary as possible.
 It elevates my mood for the rest of the day.
 Having lighting on either side of the mirror is of major importance.
 It gives you even illumination and shadowless light for your face.
-Lighting above the mirror only highlights your forehead, creating dark shadows under your eyes, nose and chin.
+Placing bathroom lights over the mirror only highlights your forehead, creating dark shadows under your eyes, nose and chin.
 Do not do that to yourself or your clients.”

 “It is important to have side lighting, aka cross illumination, in all the bathrooms.
 Your guests will love it, even though they may not realize why they look so good.
 I would like to get 1,100 lumens (the equivalent of a 75W incandescent bulb) from each light fixture in the master bath and in the guest baths, because real work is being done here: makeup, shaving and spackling.
 The powder rooms only need 800 lumens (the equivalent of a 60W incandescent bulb) per fixture because guests are just going in there to fix their hair and see if there is anything stuck in their teeth.”